Modality Gap-Driven Subspace Alignment Training Paradigm For Multimodal Large Language Models: Introduction

 \section{Introduction}

-Multimodal contrastive learning \cite{huang2024llm2clip,zhai2023sigmoid,radford2021learning,sun2023eva,yaras2024explaining} has established itself as the standard paradigm for aligning visual and text representations.
-However, as shown in Fig.\ref{fig:modality_gap}, despite extensive training on massive image-text pairs, a persistent empirical observation remains:
+Multimodal contrastive learning~\cite{huang2024llm2clip,zhai2023sigmoid,radford2021learning,sun2023eva,yaras2024explaining} has established itself as the standard paradigm for aligning visual and text representations.
+However, despite extensive training on massive image-text pairs, a persistent empirical observation remains:

-While this gap hinders direct cross-modal interchangeability, it implies that if we can precisely bridge this geometric misalignment, we can effectively leverage abundant text data as a substitute \cite{yu2025unicorn} for expensive image-text data in Multimodal Large Language Models (MLLMs) training.
+While this gap hinders direct cross-modal interchangeability, it also suggests that, if the geometric misalignment can be effectively bridged, abundant text data could serve as a substitute~\cite{yu2025unicorn} for expensive image-text data in Multimodal Large Language Models (MLLMs) training.

-Prior research has largely advanced along two directions, yet both face limitations: \textbf{\ding{182} Geometric Correction:} These approaches attempt to post-hoc correct this gap via explicit geometric projections \cite{zhang2024connect,yi2025decipher}.
-However, most of these works are limited to single, small-scale tasks \cite{tewel2022zerocap,li2023decap,liu2024arcsin,su2022language,nukrai2022text} such as Image Captioning, failing to unlock the true potential of modality gap theory for model scaling.
-Furthermore, they typically rely on isotropic noise assumptions, failing to account for the complex anisotropic structures in high-dimensional spaces. \textbf{\ding{183} Text-only Large-scale Training:} These methods \cite{yu2025unicorn} leverage modality gap to synthesize pseudo-visual supervision signals from pure text.
+Prior research has largely advanced along two directions, yet both face limitations: \textbf{\fancynumber{1} Geometric Correction:} These approaches attempt to post-hoc correct this gap via explicit geometric projections~\cite{zhang2024connect,yi2025decipher}.
+However, most of these works are limited to single, small-scale tasks~\cite{tewel2022zerocap,li2023decap,liu2024arcsin,su2022language,nukrai2022text} such as Image Captioning, failing to unlock the true potential of modality gap theory for model scaling.
+Furthermore, they typically rely on isotropic noise assumptions, failing to account for the complex anisotropic structures in high-dimensional spaces. \textbf{\fancynumber{2} Text-only Large-scale Training:} These methods~\cite{yu2025unicorn} leverage modality gap to synthesize pseudo-visual supervision signals from pure text.
 While promising, existing methods suffer from substantial performance degradation on fine-grained visual tasks, exposing a pronounced distributional gap between synthetic text representations and real-world image data.

 These limitations point to a fundamental mismatch: existing assumptions are overly simplified, resulting in a lack of precise modeling of the modality gap's geometric shape, which in turn hinders its application in large-scale training.
 This mismatch naturally motivates two core research questions: